 Economist Dr Bernardo M. Villegas on Nickel Mining Sustainability

-by Marcelle P. Villegas - May 29, 2019
+By: Marcelle P. Villegas May 29, 2019

 Last 19th of March 2019, Dr. Bernardo Malvar Villegas was one of the special guest speakers during the Nickel Initiative 2019 Conference which was held at Shangri-La at the Fort in Taguig City.
 He delivered the Closing Keynote Presentation with the title “Nickel Mining Can Be Sustainable”.
 His speech mentioned the vital role of the Philippine government and its agencies in helping the local mining industry become successful and sustainable.
 Additionally, he offered proactive solutions on how University of Asia and the Pacific (UA&P), through its Centre for Corporate Responsibility, can help the government and the nickel industry in establishing sustainability, policy and structure, training and communication, stakeholder dialogue and measurement and verification systems.